 At more than 18 million, there are more people in the Chesapeake Bay watershed today than ever before.
 It is estimated an additional 157,000 people move into the region every year, bringing with them more vehicles and more demands for energy from power plants.
 And as a result, more air and nitrogen pollution will damage the Bay.

-Nitrogen from vehicle exhaust washes into the Bay and contributes to algae blooms.
+Nitrogen washes out of the air in rain, falling into the Bay and contributing to algal blooms.
 These blooms cloud the water and absorb the oxygen, creating dead zones in the Bay that cannot support underwater grasses, crabs, fish, and other marine life.
-Other byproducts of haphazard sprawl—roads, parking lots, and other paved surfaces—make erosion and sediment pollution worse in the Bay.

-According to the U.S. Environmental Protection Agency (EPA), nitrogen pollution from coal-burning power plants and vehicle tailpipes is far cheaper to control before it is released into the air.
+According to the EPA, nitrogen pollution from coal-burning power plants and vehicle tailpipes is far cheaper to control before it is released into the air.
 Experts estimate the cost differential at about $2 to $3 per pound, versus $150 per pound for controlling nitrogen pollution at the smokestack or tailpipe.
 It could be cheaper still to control pollution by changing our patterns of land use to reduce our need to drive everywhere.

 Air pollution, primarily from power plants, is also the main source of the mercury that contaminates fish in the Bay watershed.
 As a result, anglers are warned to limit their consumption of certain fish species due to potentially harmful levels of this toxic chemical.
 After a successful legal challenge from environmental groups, including CBF, EPA recently promulgated regulations to limit mercury pollution from the nation's coal-fired power plants.
 Unfortunately, regulations focused on reductions in nitrogen oxide and sulfur dioxide emissions have been delayed by industry lawsuits.